jgressmann/supercan/Windows/README.firmware.md

 Ensure you have [Zadig](https://zadig.akeo.ie/) available as well as [dfu-util](http://dfu-util.sourceforge.net/releases/).

 Below you'll find the steps that worked for me on my Windows 10 (x64) machine.
-Your mileage may very well vary.
+Your mileage may vary.

 ## Steps